asbarron/roblox-sms-notifier/README.md

 python3 `app/notifier.py`

 # Note
-In order for this code to work you need a `.env` file in the root dir of this project with the following information:
+In order for this code to work you need a `.env` file in the `app` dir of this project with the following information:
 ```
 twilio_sid="" # twilio account
 twilio_token="" # twilio API token